-Hunza valley is home to the tourists’ favourite and most visited Attabad lake.
-It is famous for its unmatched beauty of deep blue coloured waters and the dramatic reflections of mountains surrounding it.
+Hunza valley is home to the tourists’ favorite and most visited Attabad lake.
+It is famous for its unmatched beauty of deep blue-colored waters and the dramatic reflections of mountains surrounding it.
 The majestic Shimshal lake of Hunza is another major tourist attraction and is basically an accumulation of melted glacier water.
-Hunza’s Borith Lake is a perfect spot for bird-watchers and nature enthusiasts.
+Hunza’s Borith Lake is a perfect spot for bird watchers and nature enthusiasts.

-Naran consists of 4 major lakes: Saif ul Malook lake, Aansu (teardrop) lake, Lulusar lake and Dudiptsar lake.
-Lake Saif ul Malook attracts a large number of tourists every year due to its interesting history, trout fishing, striking beauty and the marvellous view of Malika Parbat peak.
-Aansu Lake is a relatively small lake which gets its name from its strange teardrop-like shape.
+Naran consists of 4 major lakes: Saif ul Malook lake, Aansu (teardrop) lake, Lulusar lake, and Dudiptsar lake.
+Lake Saif ul Malook attracts a large number of tourists every year due to its interesting history, trout fishing, striking beauty, and a marvelous view of Malika Parbat peak.
+Aansu Lake is a relatively small lake that gets its name from its strange teardrop-like shape.
 The awe-inspiring Dudiptsar and Lulusar lakes are also famous for their captivating beauties.

 Unique Animals of Nothern Pakistan

-Naran also boasts of unique and beautiful wildlife.
-Pakistan’s national animal Markhor and wild animals like leopard, ibex, weasels, fox etc can be found in the valley of Naran, Kaghan.
+Naran also boasts unique and beautiful wildlife.
+Pakistan’s national animal Markhor and wild animals like leopards, ibexes, weasels, foxes, etc can be found in the valley of Naran, Kaghan.

 Adventurous Sports in Northern Pakistan